Wag-Media/wagmedia-com-bot/test.md

 ## Delete Messages

-- 1️⃣if a post message that is not published yet or has no categories gets deleted, it will be removed from the database.
+- 1️⃣ if a post message that is not published yet or has no categories gets deleted, it will be removed from the database.
 - 1️⃣ if a post message that is already published (=payed) or has any custom emojis by directors gets deleted, it stays in the db and gets flagged as deleted
-- if an oddjob message that is not paid yet gets deleted it will be removed from the database
+- 1️⃣ if an oddjob message that is not paid yet gets deleted it will be removed from the database
-- if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted
+- 1️⃣ if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted

 ## add reactions

 ### Posts

-- regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
+- 1️⃣ regular users🤷‍♂️ can only add regular emojis (no WM, no flags)
-- regular users🤷‍♂️ (allowed) reactions are stored to the db
+- 1️⃣ regular users🤷‍♂️ (allowed) reactions are stored to the db
-- superusers🦹 can add all emojis to completed posts (see below)
+- 1️⃣ superusers🦹 can add all emojis to completed posts (see below)
-- superusers🦹' emojis to incomplete posts will be removed
+- 1️⃣ superusers🦹' emojis to incomplete posts will be removed
-- superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
+- 1️⃣ superusers🦹 that add emojis to incomplete posts will be informed that the post is incomplete
 - 1️⃣ superusers🦹 cannot add payment emojis from two different sets or units
-- superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if
+- 1️⃣ superuser🦹 adds any payment emoji to a post will publish a post if the post is complete. a post is **not complete** if

   1. it has no category
   2. it is non-anglo and has no flag